 Professor John Condon

-PhD, Charles Darwin University, 2005; Master of Public Health, Harvard University, 1992; Bachelor of Medicine and Bachelor of Surgery, Monash University, 1980; Fellow, Australasian Faculty of Public Health Medicine, 1991; Diploma of Tropical Medicine and Hygiene, London School of Hygiene and Tropical Medicine, 1986; Certificate in Health Economics, Monash University, 1995.
+PhD, Charles Darwin University, 2005; Masters of Public Health, Harvard University, 1992; Bachelor of Medicine and Bachelor of Surgery, Monash University, 1980;

 Approved level of HDR supervision at Charles Darwin University: